Information Theory for Complex Systems Scientists: Integration, Segregation, Complexity

 The above measures are all based on sums and differences of multivariate generalizations of mutual information (total correlation, dual total correlation), which means that they are not dynamic: they operate on static probabilities distributions.
 A temporal approach (conceptually very similar to some of the information dynamics explored in Sec. \ref{sec:info_dynamics}) is with the measure of \textit{integrated information} proposed by Balduzzi and Tononi \cite{balduzzi_integrated_2008}.
 Consider a dynamic system comprised of two elements: \textbf{X}$=\{X_1,X_2\}$.
 We have previously defined the excess entropy as the mutual information that \textbf{X}'s past discloses about it's own future (Sec. \ref{sec:excess}), and shown how the excess entropy can be decomposed with multitarget information decomposition (Sec. \ref{sec:phi_id}).
 A simpler heuristic measure is the difference between the excess entropy and the sum of the two ``marginal" temporal mutual informations:

+Typically, rather than estimating the whole excess entropy (which is computationally non-trivial), it is typical to just use single steps:

 If $\Phi(\textbf{X})>0$, then there is ``integrated" information about the future of the whole system that is only accessible when the past of the whole system is known.
 In contrast, if $\Phi(\textbf{X})<0$, then the system is dominated by redundant information duplicated over both elements that swamps any synergistic signal \cite{mediano_beyond_2019}.
-Like the O-information, the sign in this case is a measure of \textit{dominance}, rather than absolute quantity.
+Like the O-information, the sign in this case is a measure of \textit{dominance}, rather than absolute quantity (for a more detailed discussion of the relationship between O-information and whole-minus-sum integration, see \cite{rosas_characterising_2024}).

 Using the $\Phi$ID framework, Mediano et al., were able to propose a modification to $\Phi(\textbf{X})$, named $\Phi^R$ (pronounced ``fire"):